 CCIA’s Insurance Committee develops educational materials, webinars, and seminars for both policy providers and industry operators.
 Bolstering their legitimacy, the Insurance Committee’s advisory board includes members from the California Department of Insurance.
 As California continues to realize the legitimacy of the cannabis industry, as well as the challenges that the industry faces, insurance providers have positioned themselves as intrical in optimizing success and mitigating risk.

 Diversity, Inclusion & Social Equity (D.I.S.E) (this committee is open to all CCIA members)

-The Diversity & Inclusion Committee is focused on fostering professional mentor-mentee relationships between industry pioneers of all backgrounds and their fellow CCIA Members from minority communities.
+The Diversity, Inclusion & Social Equity Committee is focused on fostering professional mentor-mentee relationships between industry pioneers of all backgrounds and their fellow CCIA Members from minority communities.
 It also works to encourage CCIA Members from minority communities to join other committees, volunteer for committee chair positions, and run for election to the CCIA Board.
 We also work with companies to diversify the ranks of their C-level executives, in-house legal departments, and upper management so that California’s cannabis industry reflects the diversity of its consumer base.

 The IP Committee provides a forum for discussion relating to patent, trademark, copyright and trade secret issues specific to the cannabis space.
 The goal of the committee includes educating members and providing resources relating to growing and protecting intellectual property assets, drafting licensing agreements and managing intellectual property litigation.